Bharrat Jagdeo: Early and personal life

 Jagdeo was born in Unity Village in Demerara-Mahaica, in then British Guiana in 1964 to Hindu Indian parents.
 In 1912, his grandfather, Ram Jiyawan had immigrated under the Indian indenture system to British Guiana from the village of Pure Thakurain in the Amethi district of the Awadh region of the United Provinces in British India (present-day state of Uttar Pradesh in India).
-During his visit to India once, Jagdeo went to his ancestral village and it was found that a community of salt makers called Nonia caste happened to be the community from which his ancestors belonged to.
+During a visit to India, Jagdeo went to his ancestral village and it was found that a community of salt makers called Nonia caste was the community which his ancestors belonged to.
 Jagdeo joined the youth wing of the People's Progressive Party (PPP), the Progressive Youth Organisation, when he was 13, and became a member of the PPP itself at age 16.
 He subsequently rose to local leadership positions in the party.

 He attended Bygeval Multilateral High School before migrating to Russia in 1984 for higher studies.
 After obtaining a master's degree in economics from Patrice Lumumba Peoples' Friendship University in Moscow in 1990, Jagdeo returned to Guyana and worked as an economist in the State Planning Secretariat until the PPP-Civic election victory in the October 1992 election.
 After this he became Special Advisor to the Minister of Finance.

 Jagdeo was appointed as Junior Minister of Finance in October 1993, and a few weeks later, at the PPP's 24th Congress, he was elected to the party's Central Committee.
 He later became a member of the executive committee of the PPP.
 In the Cabinet, he was promoted to Senior Minister of Finance in May 1995.
 In December 1997, he was appointed as the Second Vice President.

 In 1998, Jagdeo married Varshnie Singh in a Hindu wedding ceremony.
 However, the union was never legally registered.
 The couple ended their marriage in 2007.
 Singh had accused Jagdeo of domestic violence, with Jagdeo refuting her allegations.
 Singh later clarified she suffered "institutionalized, verbal, emotional, and psychological abuse" by Jagdeo.